5 Business Ownership Tips I've Learned Through the COVID-19 Pandemic

 Here are the 5 things I've learned as a business owner through 2020 so far:

 Family is everything.
 Isolating at home with my teen daughter was a wake-up call for me.
 I faced an inconvenient truth - I was checked out of the family when I checked in to work.
 I owed it to my daughter and to myself to give her more of my time.
 Finally, I was home to give it.
 Prioritizing my time to be able to check in with her more often throughout the day helps me experience actual production as a mom, wife, and actively engaged family member.
 It's been a challenging experiment, and a deeply rewarding one.
 I'm still learning the art of delegating time to my well-being, to my clients, to both of our businesses, and to my family day by day.
 As the parent/teen tension dissipates, I am beginning to experience an authentic sense of success.
-The confidence I feel about living out my life's purpose is stronger than ever.

 Love my home.
 Working from home is too challenging when my house is chaotic or distracting with nagging honey-do items in the back of my head.
 After a few months of nonstop working and avoiding household needs, I recognized an opportunity to begin the wish list DIY projects I've planned.
 I've started investing my Love and respect for our home into small improvements, including a garden in the yard, new ceiling fans through the house (thanks, Jim!), and painted walls one room at a time.
 It feels good to be here, taking pride in my home and loving on it one small step at a time.
 With that energy, I'm able to get back to work, feeling more satisfied with my productivity than before.